Kong/docs.konghq.com/app/_includes/md/enterprise/deploy-license.md

 {% endnavtab %}
-{% navtab Environmental variable %}
+{% navtab Environment variable (JSON) %}

-You can use environmental variables to apply a license to Kong Gateway in any database-backed or DB-less deployment.
+You can use environment variables to apply a license to Kong Gateway in any database-backed or DB-less deployment.
 This method cannot be used in hybrid mode.

 The license data must contain straight quotes to be considered valid JSON